k3strl/17.litlink/README.md

 ## Credits

-All code written by me.
+All code written by me, with help from several AI chhatbots, incl.
+Claude, ChatGPT, and GitHub Copilot.
 TA's time graciously donated when having issues with Insomnia.
 Several YouTube tutorials were also utilized to help understand API structure.

 ## License